Beyond the credits

 Perhaps the most striking findings come from students themselves.
 Duncheon’s team has talked to hundreds of students, during and after their participation in dual enrollment.
 While most students feel more academically prepared and appreciate the cost savings, there are some tradeoffs.

-In one study of university students who completed early college, one history major explained how peers at traditional programs could take multiple classes with a beloved professor, building meaningful mentorship relationships.
-But the student didn't have that opportunity because professors went on sabbatical during their brief time on campus.
+There were social costs, too.
+One history major explained how their peers who entered as freshmen took multiple classes with a beloved professor, building meaningful mentorship relationships.
+But this student could not do that because their favorite professor went on sabbatical during their brief time on campus.

 Another student found a club they wanted to join but couldn't become an officer because they weren't a member long enough for people to know them and vote for them.

 “The connections that we make in college, whether it's with peers or professors or staff, those kind of relationships take time,” Duncheon said.
-Students repeatedly told her they felt they were academically fine, but did not have time to engage in the broader college experience or prepare for life after graduation.
+Early college graduates consistently reported not having enough time to engage in campus life, build networks, or prepare for life after graduation.

 These findings raise important questions for equity.
 While affluent families encourage their children to explore college as an intellectual journey of self-discovery, first-generation and low-income students often receive a different message, one focused on efficiency and credentialing.
 The very students who could benefit most from college's transformative potential are instead taught to treat it like a transaction and complete as quickly as possible.